 We are also talking to some prospective clients that have temporarily lost their budget to invest in an information management system for stakeholder engagement.
 During these conversations, we are taking the time to discuss and brainstorm their needs.
 We are using this feedback to shape our product roadmap, just as we have done in previous crises.

 Borealis software is the world’s most widely used software for managing stakeholder relations.
-Our team has been helping businesses in various industries around the world achieve corporate social responsibility for over 15 years.
+Our team has been helping businesses in various industries around the world achieve corporate social responsibility for 20 years.